adrianmuzzi/Man-Horse-Scripts/README.md

 ## 'Groups' Menu
 The `GROUPS MENU` is presented alongside a list of all the groups in the tenant.

-  ***Note:** Microsoft also supports distribution groups and Mail-enabled security groups which cannot be managed or retrieved through Microsoft Graph.
-A solution for this is planned for future updates of Cross Counter*
+>  ***Note:** Microsoft also supports distribution groups and Mail-enabled security groups which cannot be managed or retrieved through Microsoft Graph.*

+Groups functionality is limited in Cross Counter because the Microsoft Graph PowerShell module is limited in its scope.
+Not all 'groups' listed in the menu will be directly editable.

 -  ### Enter the number listed next to the group to edit it Leads to the `MEMBERS MENU` for the specified group
 -  ### q